DynamoDS/RefineryPrimer/01-introduction/01-01_computational-design.md

 Put simply, computers are very good at **performing calculations** and **executing pre-defined steps.**

-When approaching a design computationally, the designer would focus on developing the procedure that would create a design, and not the design in itself.
+When approaching a design computationally, the designer would focus on developing the procedure that would create a design, and not the design itself.
 The process of iterating through options and data are offloaded to a machine.
-Saving time, money, and effort, and letting the designer focus on the creativity of the design process.
+This saves time, money, effort, and lets the designer focus on the creativity of the design process.